How to Secure Your MCP Server Setup — Best Practices

 }

 If your AI assistant accidentally runs a destructive operation with a test key, the blast radius is limited to test data.
-With a production key, it is not.

 Never commit secrets to version control

-Use placeholder values in committed configs:
+Use placeholder values in committed configs, or add the config to .gitignore:

 # .gitignore